 Collect the following supplies:

 Clean suction tube (catheter).
-Your doctor will instruct you on which type of catheter and suction process is appropriate for your trach tube.
+Your healthcare provider will instruct you on which type of catheter and suction process is appropriate for your trach tube.

 Small bowl of normal saline solution